-- Methylphenidate (MPH) non-competitively blocks the reuptake of dopamine and noradrenaline into the terminal by blocking dopamine transporter (DAT) and noradrenaline transporter (NAT), increasing levels of dopamine and noradrenaline in the synaptic cleft.
+- Methylphenidate (MPH) non-competitively blocks the reuptake of dopamine and noradrenaline into the terminal by blocking the dopamine transporter (DAT) and noradrenaline transporter (NAT), increasing levels of dopamine and noradrenaline in the synaptic cleft.

-- MPH also protects the dopaminergic system against the ongoing ‘wearing off’ (by securing a substantial reserve pool of the neurotransmitter, stored in the presynaptic vesicles), translating into the relatively low risk of neurotoxic side effects in patients treated with MPH.
+- MPH also protects the dopaminergic system against the ongoing ‘wearing off’ (by securing a substantial reserve pool of the neurotransmitter, stored in the presynaptic vesicles), translating into a relatively low risk of neurotoxic side effects in patients treated with MPH.
 [Jaeschke, 2021]

 3. Action on NAT and increase in extracellular noradrenaline with effects on β and ⍺ receptors.

 - MPH binds to several subtypes of α-adrenergic receptors: ⍺2A, ⍺2B and ⍺2C receptors linked to procognitive effects.
 [Jaeschke, 2021]

 - The ⍺1 receptor activation is linked to increased peripheral vascular resistance.

 Note: Methylphenidate does not increase extracellular serotonin (c.f amphetamine which increases 5-HT)

 - MPH has almost 1300 times greater affinity for NAT, and about 2200 times greater affinity for DAT, in comparison to SERT.
 [Jaeschke, 2021]

 - MPH has agonist activity at the 5-HT1A receptor.
 [Faraone, 2018].